tangxt1/PRB-project/README.md

 Haplotypes relationships were tested by SPLITSTREE v.
 4.14.6 (Huson & Bryant, 2005) with the Neighbor-Net method under a distance model of Kimura-2-parameter (K2P).

+Edit--Selected the label nodes--View--Format Nodes, so that change the node format(shape, color...).

 ## 4 - DAPC (Discriminant analysis of principal components )

 http://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf